-Real-time scoring of R machine learning models
+Real-time scoring of R machine learning models on Azure

 This reference architecture shows how to implement a real-time (synchronous) prediction service in R using Microsoft Machine Learning Server running in Azure Kubernetes Service (AKS).
 This architecture is intended to be generic and suited for any predictive model built in R that you want to deploy as a real-time service.
 Deploy this solution.

 This reference architecture takes a container-based approach.
 A Docker image is built containing R, as well as the various artifacts needed to score new data.
 These include the model object itself and a scoring script.
 This image is pushed to a Docker registry hosted in Azure, and then deployed to a Kubernetes cluster, also in Azure.

 The architecture of this workflow includes the following components.

 Microsoft Machine Learning Server is used to define the REST API for the service and includes Model Operationalization.
 This service-oriented web server process listens for requests, which are then handed off to other background processes that run the actual R code to generate the results.
 All these processes run on a single node in this configuration, which is wrapped in a container.
 For details about using this service outside a dev or test environment, contact your Microsoft representative.